 - Local Law Number 6 of 2020 (amending the commencement dates)

-Ulster County uses the New York State Pollution Prevention Institute’s (NYSP2I) Organic Resource Locator tool to identify large food scraps generators who are regulated under the law in the County.
+Ulster County uses the New York State Pollution Prevention Institute’s (NYSP2I) Organic Resource Locator (September 2020) to identify large food scraps generators who are regulated under the law in the County.
 The Organic Resource Locator is a web-based mapping tool that provides information on organic waste resources and utilization pathways in New York State.
 The goal of the Organic Resource Locator is to enable efficient and increased utilization of organic resources by connecting producers of organics with those who have a use for them, diverting a valuable resource from our landfills.